1950s quiz show scandals: Television

+The other quiz show with a sustained run during the post-scandal era of the 1960s was GE College Bowl, in which college students competed on behalf of their universities.
+Competing teams were limited to five appearances, and all winnings were placed in a scholarship trust.

 Barry and Enright eventually found a loophole in limits the networks imposed on winnings by selling shows directly into syndication, a business model the Federal Communications Commission was actively encouraging in the 1970s by way of rules such as the Prime Time Access Rule and Financial Interest and Syndication Rules.
 Its revival of Tic-Tac-Dough would regularly produce "six to eight" winners each year who netted more than the networks' limits, including one, Thom McKee, who would surpass Nadler's winnings with a total payday of $312,700 over a 46-episode run.
 Barry and Enright eventually brought its winnings limits into line with the networks' so that they could sell the programs to network owned-and-operated stations, particularly CBS Television Stations, who had shown interest in buying the show only if the producers would adhere to CBS network standards.
-CBS would tighten its restrictions further in 1984 following an incident when Michael Larson memorized and gamed the board on Press Your Luck to win over $100,000; CBS had initially suspected Larson, who had a long history of con jobs and scams, had somehow cheated before determining that Larson's actions did not break any rule nor constitute wrongdoing.
+CBS would tighten its restrictions further in 1984 following an incident when Michael Larson memorized and gamed the board on Press Your Luck to win over $100,000; CBS initially suspected Larson, who had a long history of con jobs and scams, had somehow cheated, before finding that he had won legitimately.

-Big money quiz shows would not enjoy widespread popularity in the United States again until the late 1990s.
-In 1999, ABC launched the American adaptation of the British game show franchise, Who Wants to Be a Millionaire? to both enormous critical success and high ratings, such of which still remains the last overall game show as of to become the most watched annual regular series overall on U.S. television.
-Around the turn of 21st century, other American television networks launched similar quiz shows offering large sums of money, including Fox with Greed and NBC, who first revived Twenty-One then later adapted the British game show, The Weakest Link.
-In 2003, Sony Pictures Television changed the rules on Jeopardy! to allow players to win until they are defeated.
-At the end of Season 20 in July 2004, contestant Ken Jennings won over one million dollars after his thirtieth win in the first season of the rule.
-He won 74 games over two seasons.
-Three other playersJames Holzhauer in 2019, and both Matt Amodio and Amy Schneider in 2021have won over one million dollars through multiple wins.
-Holzhauer and Schneider both also won their Tournaments of Champions, which host Alex Trebek in his lifetime noted was a rarity in that contestants with long winning streaks usually were unable to replicate their successes in tournament play due to tougher competition.
-In 2008, Sony added the Australian version's Million Dollar wedge to Wheel of Fortune where a player can win a huge sum by landing on the wedge and meeting a series of standards.